toponym/dnsvisor/README.md

 ```
 A resource for blocklists is: [dns-blocklists](https://github.com/hagezi/dns-blocklists).
 ### Browser script
-The script `browse.zsh` will use dig to query this server and open webpage in your browser.
+The script `browse.zsh` will use `dig` to query this server and open the webpage in your browser.
 Helpful for confirming the retrieved IPs are correct.

 ## Interactive
 Running `cargo run interactive` opens a prompt to query domain names.